TRaSH-Guides/Guides/docs/Hardlinks/Check-if-hardlinks-are-working.md

 # How to check if hardlinks are working

-You've followed the guide step by step but still want to check if hardlinks are working, or someone on the Sonarr/Radarr support team asked you to check if your files are hardlinked?
+You've followed the guide step by step but still want to check if hardlinks are working, or someone on the Sonarr/Radarr support team asked you to check if your files are hardlinked.

 You can use 3 options to check if you got working hardlinks.

-_All methods require you to login to your terminal with PuTTY or similar software._
+_All methods require you to log in to your terminal with PuTTY or similar software._

 !!! warning

-    You can't create hard links for directories :bangbang:
+    - You **CAN'T** create hardlinks for directories :bangbang:

-    You can't cross file systems :bangbang:
+    - You **CAN'T** hardlink across separate file systems, partitions, or mounts :bangbang:
+    - Some file systems, such as exFAT, are known not to support hardlinks and should be avoided (double-check if you are unsure!)

 ---

 ## Usenet

-!!! note ""

-    If you use Usenet these examples won't work because you make use of instant moves/atomic moves and not hardlinks.

-    Still want to test if it works?

-    Test an import of a 4k remux (or any other big file and you should notice it's almost instant) and not a slower and more I/O intensive copy + delete.
+!!! info "If you are using Usenet, these examples won't work due to making use of instant/atomic moves and not hardlinks.<br><br>Still want to test if it works?<br><br>Test an import of a 4k remux, or any other big file, and you should notice it's almost instant and not a slower and more I/O intensive copy + delete."

 ## Method 1: Using ls